 Meet some of our members:

 “This church is a community of people who have their own stories, their own hopes, their own talents and treasures, but who also have a shared commitment to understand what that radical Jesus was saying, is saying to those who would listen.
-This is a community I’m grateful to be a part of, want to grow with, and want to see grow stronger.
-I know I’d be adrift again without it.”
+This is a community we’re grateful to be a part of, want to grow with, and want to see grow stronger.
+We know we’d be adrift again without it.”

 “This physical church building is a container for the life and growth of the people within.
 Stewardship requires our collective wisdom, creativity, imagination, enthusiasm, sense of fun, and a reverence for God’s work.
 Stewardship is an on-going and forward-looking commitment and responsibility for each of us.”